 ESA has now established formal cooperation with all Member States of the European Union that are not ESA members.
 The ESA Convention provides for the different types of cooperation under its Article XIV.
 Currently, the different types are: general Cooperation Agreement, the European Cooperating State (ECS) and Associate Membership.

 Slovenia became an Associate Member in 2016, as Austria, Norway and Finland did prior to taking a step further in their relations with ESA by acceding to the Convention, in 1987 and 1995 respectively.
 By doing so, they became the 12th, 13th and 14th ESA Member States.
-Currently, there are five countries with ECS status: Latvia, Lithuania, Slovakia, Bulgaria and Cyprus.
+Latvia also became an Associate Member in 2020.
+Currently, there are four countries with ECS status: Lithuania, Slovakia, Bulgaria and Cyprus.

 The definition of this new frame for cooperation dates back to 2001.
 It then opened up opportunities for four European countries, the Czech Republic, Hungary, Poland and Romania, to be involved more closely with ESA programmes, procurements and activities.
 The intention was to stimulate relations with interested European countries, to expand the overall European scientific and industrial base and to enrich ESA as a research and development organisation.